 The only aid that drivers have to drive safely is their eyes.
 On a dark night, vision is greatly impaired compared to driving in the daytime.
 The other drivers on the road are also in the same position of course.
 Added to that, some may be drunk or reckless too, so they also present a hazard to you.

 Yet, despite all of this, 99.99% of journeys by car are completed safely at night.
 Now compare that to flying on a commercial flight as a passenger at night.

 Although many short flights are flown during daylight, most long haul flights will include a certain amount of night flying.
 This is particularly true when flying west to east as the days are effectively shortened.
 I have traveled from London to New Zealand and flown through two nights on that journey before reaching Auckland.

-One factor which actually makes flying at night safer than during the day is that generally there are less aircraft in the sky at night so less aircraft to avoid.
+One factor which actually makes night flights safer than during the day is that generally there are fewer aircraft in the sky at night so fewer aircraft to avoid.